top of page

 From Theory to Classroom Practice

-Faculty toolkits and course materials that center marginalized knowledge, strengthen mentorship, and support rigorous, reflective teaching.
+Resources and course materials that center marginalized knowledge, strengthen mentorship, and support rigorous, reflective teaching.
 These resources support educators in discussing topics like anti-racism, intersectionality, ableism, queer and feminist practices to enhance student learning.

 Lecture Ready